tylerb10/100-days-of-code/log.md

 **Today's Progress**: Finished the "comments" button on the Twimba twitter clone on Scrimba on the Essential Javascript concepts module.

 **Thoughts:** Still struggling with using forEach() to loop through arrays (trying to separate them from for loops that I've done before).

+### Day : June 18, 2023

+**Today's Progress**: Added the ability to "tweet" in Twimba, using unshift to add an object to the beginning of an array.

+**Thoughts:** Going to work on adding the ability to comment on a tweet tomorrow to tweak the project a bit.